HHS whistleblower claims US workers received coronavirus evacuees without proper precautions - Local News 8

 When asked whether he saw anyone without protective equipment, Walters replied, “No I can say unequivocally that everyone involved with those evacuations was appropriately equipped and trained.”

-During the hearing, another State Department official, Ian Brownlee, displayed a photo of HHS workers in full hazmat suits as they were processing folks coming off the Diamond Princess.
+During the hearing, another State Department official, Ian Brownlee, displayed a photo of HHS workers in full hazmat suits as they were processing people coming off the Diamond Princess cruise ship, which was put under quarantine in Japan after the virus broke out onboard.

+News of the whistleblower complaint and alleged incident comes as Health and Human Services Secretary Alexander Azar has come under fire for his handling of the coronavirus response.
+President Donald Trump has privately expressed frustration with his HHS secretary, accusing Azar of not keeping him updated enough, CNN reported Wednesday.

+Thursday also marked a new communications approach from the administration.
+Vice President Mike Pence’s office is now in charge of all novel coronavirus messaging, after several aides blamed negative coverage about the response on too many mixed messages from senior members of the administration.